cehteh/unsynn/COOKBOOK.md

 recoverable parsers then this has to implemented into the grammar definition.
 Future versions of unsynn may provide some tools to assist with this.
 The actual approach is still in discussion.

+## Implementation/Performance Notes

+Unsynn is (as of now) implemented as recursive descent PEG with backtracking.
+This has worst-case exponential complexity, there is a plan to fix that in future releases.
+Currently to avoid these cases it is recommended to formulate disjunctive parsers so that they fail early and don't share long prefixes.

+For example things like
+`Either<Cons<LongValidCode, OneThing>, Cons<LongValidCode, OtherThing>>` should be
+rewritten as `Cons<LongValidCode, Either<OneThing, OtherThing>>`.

+## Stability Guarantees

+Unsynn is in development, nevertheless we give some stability promises.
+These will only be broken when we discover technical reasons that make it infeasible to keep them up.
+Eventually things in the unstable category below will move up to stable.

+### Stable

+ * Operator name definitions in operator::names
+   These follow common (rust) naming, if not this will be fixed, otherwise you can rely on these to be stable.
+ * Functionality
+   Existing types and parsers are there to stay.
+A few things especially when they are freshly added may be shaken out and refined/extended but existing functionality should be preserved.
+In some cases changes may require minor adjustments on code using it.

+### Unstable

+ * modules
+   The module organization is still in flux and may be refactored at any time.
+This shouldn't matter because unsynn reexports everything at the crate root.
+The only exception here is the `operators::names` which we try to keep stable.
+ * internal representation
+   Don't rely on the internal representations there are some plans and ideas to change these.
+Some types that are currently ZST may become stateful, collections may become wrapped as `Rc<Vec<T>>` etc.
+ * traits
+   Currently there are the main traits Parse, Parser, IParse and ToTokens.
+In future these may become refactored and split into smaller traits and some more may be added.
+This will then require some changes for the user.
+The existing functionality will be preserved nevertheless.
+ * trait bounds
+   We don't have extra trait bounds on parsed type in the current implementation.
+This will likely change in the future for improving the parser.
+Expect that types eventually should be at least `Clone + Hash + PartialEq`.
+Possibly some helper trait needs to be implemented too.
+Details will be worked out later.